 Directed by married pair Jimmy Chin and Elizabeth Chai Vasarhelyi, Free Solo tails Honnold’s two-year journey toward becoming the first person to ascend El Capitan, a three-thousand-foot wall of granite in Yosemite National Park, without the help of ropes or safety equipment.
 The film’s crew—many of them friends of Alex and experienced climbers themselves—watched him with gritted teeth and severe misgivings about whether taping the climb could make their friend lose focus and fall.

-“So delighted,” the Sacramento-bred athlete said upon reaching the summit after four hours without plunging to a grisly death.
+“So delighted,” is what the Sacramento-bred athlete said upon reaching the summit after four hours without plunging to a grisly death.
 His voice is deep and croaky like the beginnings of a burp, and he’s clad compulsively in his primary sponsor, The North Face.
 Clif Bar used to be a sponsor too, but the company dropped him after deciding free soloing was too dangerous a sport to fund.

 The climber’s modest home sits on a street lined with near-identical peach-colored homes in a Las Vegas suburb.
-The signature white van—lived in by Alex for nine years while he “dirtbagged” around the country, and inhabited part-time by his girlfriend Sanni McCandless in the documentary—is parked in the driveway.
-Sanni shares this house with Alex too, though they both travel so much an elderly neighbor often has to collect their packages.
+The signature white van—lived in by Alex for nine years while he “dirtbagged” across the country, and inhabited part-time by his girlfriend Sanni McCandless in the documentary—is parked in the driveway.
+Sanni shares this house with Alex too, though they both travel so much an elderly neighbor has to collect their packages.

 Sanni has dent-in-cream dimples and she’s giving Alex a haircut in the backyard when I arrive.
-After that she heads to the supermarket for the seven hungry visitors who are spending the weekend, all board members of the Honnold Foundation.
+After that, she heads to the supermarket for seven hungry visitors who are spending the weekend, all board members of the Honnold Foundation.
 It’s a nonprofit started by Alex, dedicated to bringing solar energy to communities around the world.